 Is Spiked Seltzer Really Healthier Than Beer?May 21, 2020 - Katie McCallum

-With flavors ranging from mango and melon basil to simple classics like lime and black cherry, spiked seltzer is the epitome of a refreshing adult beverage on a hot summer day.
-Better still, it's low-carb, low-calorie and, frankly, it's...water.
+With flavors ranging from mango and melon basil to simple classics like lime and black cherry, spiked seltzer is the epitome of a refreshing adult beverage.

-So when you compare it to beer, which is heavy, and to cocktails, which always seem to have way more added sugar than necessary, spiked seltzer has to be healthier, right?
+So when you compare it to beer, which is heavy, and to cocktails, which often seem very sweet, spiked seltzer has to be the healthier option, right?

 Even without looking at the nutrition label, every sip of spiked seltzer just feels healthier than a beer.
 And we already know the unfortunate reality that the calorie content of a mixed drink skyrockets as soon as the mix-in hits the shaker — we're looking at you, simple syrup.